alan-turing-institute/data-safe-haven/secure_research_environment/azure-runbooks/sre_build_instructions.md

   - The deployment will take around 10 minutes to complete

   ## 8. Deploy Web Application Servers (Gitlab and HackMD)
-  - **NB.: Before deploying the Linux Servers ensure that you've allowed GitLab Community Edition to be programmatically deployed within the Azure Portal.**
   - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
   - Open a Powershell terminal and navigate to the `secure_research_environment/sre_deploy_scripts/06_create_web_application_servers/` directory of the Safe Haven repository.
   - Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`